 Tara cares about the community because she has lived, worked and raised her children here.
-The people in the community aren't just voters, they are her friends, neighbors and family!
+The people in the community aren't just voters, they are her friends, neighbors and family.

 Tara Zrinski resides in Hanover Township, Northampton County, with her family and was elected to Northampton County Councilwoman in 2017.
 Born and raised in Bethlehem Township, she is a graduate of Freedom High School.

 In 2015, she self-published her first children's book, "All Ducks Are Birds, But, Not All Birds Are Ducks," a logic book for children which she wrote and illustrated.
-In the same year, she began her solar career, working for SolarCity after breaking through the Home Owners Association in her Hanover Pointe development, successfully acquiring enough signatures to amend the HOA declaration, become President of the HOA and install solar panels on her front roof.
+In the same year, she began her solar career, working for SolarCity after breaking through the Home Owners Association in her Hanover Pointe development, successfully acquiring enough signatures to amend the HOA declaration, become President of the HOA and installing solar panels on her front roof.

-In the past, she was a freelance writer and blogger for the Times Tribune, Patch.com and the Elucidator magazine as well as various academic publications.
+A fervent writer, she was a freelance writer and blogger for the Times Tribune, Patch.com and the Elucidator magazine as well as various academic publications.
 Tara is also the former local coordinator for Food and Water Watch where she organized local educational forums, regional rally's and advocated for clean energy policy locally and at the State level.
 In the 2016 election, she got a taste for the campaign trail as a Field Organizer for For Our Future, going door-to-door to educate voters on environmental and political issues in the 2016 election.
 She continues her advocacy for sustainable energy and policy today in her office as Councilwoman.